- Medicines

 - Other Laxatives: May enhance the effects, leading to diarrhea.

-Always inform your healthcare provider about all medications and supplements you are taking to avoid potential interactions.
+Always inform your healthcare provider about all the medications and supplements you are taking to avoid potential interactions.

 Benefits of Sorbitol